 - How did we get the Bible?

 Jesus expressed confidence that the Old Testament was, and is, God’s word to us (Luke 24:25-27, Luke 24:44-45).
-His reference to “the Law of Moses and the Prophets and the Psalms” reflects the traditional threefold division of the Hebrew canon—in other words, the entire Old Testament as we have it today.
+His reference to “the Law of Moses and the Prophets and the Psalms” reflects the traditional threefold division of the Hebrew canon.
+In other words, the entire Old Testament as we have it today.
 The early Church was quick to affirm this by practice and through various church councils.

 The early Church was required to make some clear decisions when a false teaching called Gnosticism appeared.
 Around the year 140, the Roman church received a visit from Marcion, a native of Asia Minor.
 Marcion rejected the Old Testament entirely and had selectively chosen and edited some of the apostolic material, purging them of anything that did not align with his views.